bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/node-guide.md.md

     -   **env** (Object) Environment key-value pairs.
     -   **execPath** (String) Executable used to create the child process.
     -   **execArgv** (Array) List of string arguments passed to the executable (Default: process.execArgv).
-    -   **silent** (Boolean) If true, stdin, stdout, and stderr of the child will be piped to the parent, otherwise they will be inherited from the parent, see the “pipe” and “inherit” options for spawn()’s stdio for more details (default is false).
+    -   **silent** (Boolean) If true, stdin, stdout, and stderr of the child will be piped to the parent, otherwise they will be inherited from the parent, see the "pipe” and "inherit” options for spawn()’s stdio for more details (default is false).
     -   **uid** (Number) Sets the user identity of the process.
     -   **gid** (Number) Sets the group identity of the process.